 Remember do not work into the slip stitch!
 If you have trouble recognizing which is the slip stitch please place a stitch marker of some kind into the stitch as a reminder.

-R3: Ch 2, *FPdc around the first st, BPdc around the next st**.
-Rep from * to ** around.
+Rnd 4: Ch 2, *FPdc around the next st, BPdc around the next st**.
+Work from * to ** around.
 Sl st to the first FPdc to join.
 [42]

-R14: 1 sc in each st around.
-Finish off with an invisible join and weave in any remaining ends.
+Rnd 14: 1 sc in each st around.
+Finish off with a tight sl st, or an invisible join.
 [42]

 Adult Extra Large